Four Hills Tournament 2024/2025: The competitions at a glance

 Epiphany ski jumping in Bischofshofen

-In-run length: 118,5 m
+Inrun length: 118.5 m

-Bischofshofen, the “city with momentum”, lies in the middle of the Ski amadé world.
-It’s just a few kilometres away from St. Johann/Alpendorf and Mühlbach am Hochkönig.
-When snow conditions are good, you can even ski down the 8 km long “Knappensteig” ski tour run to Bischofshofen.
-Flachau or Grossarl are also not too far away.The Record Winners of the Four Hills Tournament
+Bischofshofen, the “town with momentum”, lies at the centre of the Ski amadé world.
+It is only a few kilometres to St. Johann/Alpendorf and Mühlbach am Hochkönig.
+In good snow conditions, you can even ski as far as Bischofshofen on the eight-kilometre-long “Knappensteig” ski tour descent.
+Flachau and Grossarl are not far away either.

 Overall WinsNameNationalityTournaments